EllaTheCat/dopamine-2020/README.md

 recovers.

 ## Launcher
-The launcher executes any command for which you have permissions.
-Security is as good as your ssh key and privacy is absent unless you are the sole user.
+The launcher starts and stops media playback from files or tvheadend streams.

 ## Transcribe
 This is a niche feature, speech to text, that just happens to be